Who We Are

-Girls’ Power Initiative (GPI) is a Nigerian non-governmental, not-for-profit youth development organization founded in 1993 by Bene Madunagu and Grace Osakue to address the Challenges facing Girls between the ages of 10 – 18 years in the Nigerian Society and equip them with Information, Skills and Opportunities for action to grow into self actualized Young Women.
+Girls’ Power Initiative is a not-for-profit feminist youth development organization and pioneer of sexual and reproductive health and rights education within Nigeria.
+We were founded in 1993 by Bene Madunagu and Grace Osakue to address the challenges facing girls between the ages of 10 and 18 in Nigerian society.
+We aim to equip girls with information, skills and opportunities for action in the hopes they will grow into empowered young women.

 G = Girls

 Girls’ Power Initiative addresses the unique challenges that women and girls face in a patriarchal Nigerian society and equips them with the necessary skills and tools to succeed and become fully empowered.